awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 ## Step 6: Download the Client VPN Endpoint Configuration File<a name="cvpn-getting-started-config"></a>

 The final step is to download and prepare the Client VPN endpoint configuration file\.
 The configuration file includes the Client VPN endpoint and certificate information required to establish a VPN connection\.
 You must provide this file to the clients who need to connect to the Client VPN endpoint to establish a VPN connection\.
 The client uploads this file into their VPN client application\.
+For more information about using a client application to connect to the Client VPN endpoint, see the [AWS Client VPN User Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/)\.

-After you create the Client VPN endpoint in Step 2, the console displays the DNS name, for example, "`cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\."
-To specify the DNS name, you must specify a random string in front of the displayed name so that the format is “*random\_string*\.*displayed\_DNS\_name*," for example, "`asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\."
+After you create the Client VPN endpoint in Step 2, the console displays the DNS name, for example, `cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\.
+To specify the DNS name, you must specify a random string in front of the displayed name so that the format is *random\_string*\.*displayed\_DNS\_name*, for example, `asdfa.cvpn-endpoint-0102bc4c2eEXAMPLE.prod.clientvpn.us-west-2.amazonaws.com`\.

 **To download and prepare the Client VPN endpoint configuration file \(console\)**